lclarkmichalek/site/content/post/monitoring-queue.md

 process stop processing messages altogether, it will take 4 minutes before the metric is above 300 seconds (i.e. 5 minutes of lag), and then another 2 minutes before the alert will fire.
 This is perfectly acceptable for this system.
-Your system may have very different users who rely on a different guarentees.
+Your system may have very different users who rely on a different guarantees.

 The Slack integration is set up in our [alertmanager](https://github.com/prometheus/alertmanager) config.
 I'd really